daywalker90/lightning/README.md

 ## Getting started

-The plugin only runs when `lightningd` is configured with the option `--grpc-port`.
+The plugin only runs when `lightningd` is configured with the option `--grpc-hold-port`.
 Upon starting the plugin generates a number of files, if they don't already exist:

  - `ca.pem` and `ca-key.pem`: These are the certificate and private